10 Best Spots on Earth to Watch the Auroras

 New Zealand's Southland is one of the locations supplying radar data to a global network that tracks auroral activity.
 (Tasmania is another one.)
 Stewart Island is part of Southland.

-Stewart Island is also known as Rakiura, a Maori word meaning "glowing skies" -- a good omen, perhaps, or maybe just wishful thinking [source: Teara].
+Stewart Island also goes by Rakiura, a Maori word meaning "glowing skies" — a good omen, perhaps, or maybe just wishful thinking [source: Teara].
 While the island is one of the best places outside Antarctica to see the aurora australis, chances are still rather slim, especially considering the area's reputation for rain [source: Stewart Island].

 Still, a dark, clear night and excellent timing can do the trick.